airbytehq/airbyte/docs/integrations/sources/mixpanel-migrations.md

 ## Upgrading to 1.0.0

 In this release, the datetime field of stream engage has had its type changed from date-time to string due to inconsistent data from Mixpanel.
 Additionally, the primary key for stream export has been fixed to uniquely identify records.
-Users will need to refresh their schemas and data before updating.
+Users will need to refresh their schemas and data after upgrading.